 Although some individuals are capable of recovering from addiction without professional treatment, we highly encourage those who are dealing with substance addiction or abuse to seek help from professional addiction treatment providers.

 Our treatment center at Icarus Behavioral Help is always open to everyone who wishes to improve themselves, jump over their hurdles, and continue down a more meaningful path in life.

-Find Effective Drug Abuse and Addiction Treatment at Icarus
+Get Effective Heroin Addiction Treatment at Icarus Today

 Icarus Behavioral Health is one of the most trusted addiction treatment providers in New Mexico.
 We specialize in long-term recovery through our inpatient treatment and outpatient treatment programs.